 Aerospace Academic Focus

-Wales produces over 6,000 science and engineering graduates a year.
+Wales produced 18,075 science, engineering and medical graduates in the 2017/18 academic year.
 Within our eight universities there is a wealth of academic expertise applying itself to the aerospace industry.

 Welsh Universities and Colleges in Wales are developing their capabilities and linking together to offer world class expertise and training.